karekruik/tramtime/README.md

 * Wemos d1 wakes up and this loop restarts

-Foot note: I know it is overengineered solution but until I learn better, this was the shortest way for me.
+Foot note: I know it is overengineered solution but until I learn better.